Quickstart

 -H 'accept: */*'

-From the response you will need id and public_key contents:
+From the response, you need the id and public_key fields:

 {